enkidevs/curriculum/JavaScript/Ecmascript 2015/promise-api-methods.md

 ---
 ## Content

-The promise API also supplies a number of methods for working with multiple promises.
+The promise API supplies a number of methods for working with multiple promises.

 **promise.all**